Acorian0/devsettings/eclipse/Eclipse Configuration Reference Guide.md

 46. Select the module **Filters**
 47. Enable **Suppression Comment Filter**
 ***Rationale:*** *In some situations it may be legitimate to create a block of code that is not means to be checked.
 This should a rare exception that will have to be documented appropriately.*

+**Re-exporting the configuration file**

-48. Select the newly created configuration, press **Export...** at the bottom right corner and save the file in a suitable folder.
+Select the newly created configuration, press **Export...** at the bottom right corner and save the file in a suitable folder.

 ___
 <a name="code_formatter_manually"></a>
-#Manually Configuring the Eclipse Code Formatter
+#Eclipse Code Formatter Manual Configuration
 The following instructions will guide you through the process of manually configuring the **Code Formater** options in Eclipse.

+**Adjusting the Eclipse Code Fromater settings**

 1. Go to **Window → Preferences**
 2. Expand **Java → Code style → Code formatter**